KatherineMichel/church-website-and-marketing-on-a-budget/lightning_demos.md

-# Other Area Churches
+# Lightning Demos

 In a [Design Sprint](design_sprint.md), a "lightning demo" is a demo of a "competitor" product, or non-competitive product that offers insight

-## Lightning Demos
+## Other Area Churches

-When considering web hosting options, it was helpful to look at the old Pretty Prairie United Methodist Church website and the websites of other area churches (see below) to see what web hosts and functionality are popular among churches in the same demographic.
+When considering web hosting options, it was helpful to look at the websites of other area churches (see below) to see what web hosts and functionality are popular among churches in the same demographic.

 ### Old Pretty Prairie United Methodist Church Website